ethstorage/dblog/README.md

 ```

 #### Write blog
-Get the edited content in markdown, calculate the token that needs to be staked according to the content length, and submit the content on the chain.
+Get the edited content from markdown, calculate the token that needs to be staked according to the content length, and submit the content on the chain.
 ```
 const content = this.markdownEditor.value();
 const fileSize = Buffer.byteLength(content, "utf-8");